Protected: 2023-2024 Annual Report

 Chief People Officer, Mastercard

-Philip H. Lovett, Board Vice-Chair
+Philip H. Lovett, Vice-Chair

 Principal and Founding Partner, Millennium Partners